-- An insurance program for the Apple iPad Air.
+- A protective case for the iPad

 Jesuit selects its textbooks and course materials based on what best supports the curriculum.
 We are committed to adopting electronic textbooks when available and appropriate.
 Since 2015, more than 90% of student texts at Jesuit have been electronic.
 Even when electronic materials are chosen for a particular course, students are permitted to use a print version.